 - Societies- Registered under the Societies Registration Act, 1860.

-- Other Legally Registered Organisations- Organisations that meet the necessary guidelines.
+- Other Legally Registered Organisations- Organisations that adhere to the stipulated guidelines.

 NGO Darpan Registration Documents

-- Details of the Chief Functionary – Name, designation, and contact details.
+- Details of the Chief Functionary- Name, designation, and contact number.

-- Aadhaar Card of Members – Identity verification of key functionaries.
+- Aadhaar Card of the Members- To verify the identity of key functionaries.

-- Annual Reports and Financial Statements – Proof of NGO’s work and financial transactions.
+- Annual Reports, Financial Statements- Evidence of the NGO's work and financial transactions.

-- Details of Projects and Activities- Which already been completed by the NGO.
+- Details of Projects and Activities- Which have already been completed by the NGO.

-- Witness Documents- PAN card, Aadhaar card, and contact details of two witnesses (who must be unrelated outsiders).
+- Witness Documents- PAN, Aadhar cards and contact details of the two witnesses (must be outsiders not connected to the NGO).

 NGO Darpan Registration Fees

-NGO Darpan registration is completely free, there is no government fee for this.
-If you are registering your NGO Darpan through professionals, then only professional fee is included.
+NGO Darpan registration is completely free; there is no government fee for this.
+If you are registering your NGO Darpan, through professionals, then only the professional fee is included.

 Step-by-Step NGO Darpan Registration Process

-- Fill out the registration form with essential information, such as the NGO's name, registration number, sector, and contact details.
+- Fill in the application form with basic details, such as the NGO name, registration number, sector, etc.

-- Upload the required documents, including the Certificate of Registration, PAN card, annual reports, bank account information, and Key documents.
+- Upload the relevant documents, such as Certificate of Registration, PAN card, Annual Reports, bank account information, and Key documents.

-- Click the “Submit” button to finalise the registration.
+- Click the “Submit” button to complete the registration.

-- The NGO will receive an acknowledgement email with a unique ID and instructions for activating the account.
+- The NGO will then receive an acknowledging email with a unique ID, along with instructions on how to activate the account.

-- Click the provided link to activate the account and set a password.
+- Click the link therein to activate the account and set the password.

-- Log in to the NGO DARPAN Portal using the unique ID and password.
+- Log in to the NGO DARPAN Portal with ID and password.

-- Complete the profile details, including the area of work, beneficiaries, and activities.
+- Complete profile details, address of work, beneficiaries, and activities.

-- Publish the profile to make it accessible to other NGOs and government agencies.
+- Publish profile so that it can be accessed by other NGOs and government agencies.

-Important Note: The verification process can take from a few days to weeks, depending on the accuracy of the documents submitted.
+Note: Verification might take a few days or sometimes weeks, depending on the correctness of the documents submitted.

 NGO Darpan Registration Benefits

-The NGO Darpan Portal offers various benefits when registering your NGO that can significantly impact your organisation's growth and funding opportunities.
-Here are some of the key benefits of NGO Darpan:
+The NGO Darpan portal offers several benefits when registering your NGO that help the organization grow and gain access to funding opportunities.
+Some of the other major benefits of NGO Darpan are:

-NGOs registered on NGO Darpan can apply for government grants, CSR (Corporate Social Responsibility) funding, and foreign contributions.
-Most of the ministries require NGOs to have a Darpan ID before funding applications are considered.
-This helps NGOs access financial resources to expand their projects and impact.
+NGOs registered with an NGO Darpan registration can apply for government grants, CSR (Corporate Social Responsibility) funds, and foreign contributions.
+Darpan ID is generally a prerequisite by most of the ministries for considering applications of NGOs for funds.
+This provides for the financial sustenance of NGOs towards enhancing projects and impact.

 - Enhanced Credibility and Trust